vercel/next.js/examples/with-expo/README.md

 ![iOS, Android, and web running with Expo and Next.js](./public/demo.png)

-You can run the native app using the [Expo client app](https://expo.io/tools), or by running `yarn eject` and building the project manually (this requires a macbook for iOS).

 - Next.js cannot be used for SSR in your native app.
 - The native bundle is built using the [Metro bundler](https://facebook.github.io/metro/) and may not have the same level of optimization as the web bundle which is compiled using the Next.js Webpack configuration.
 - Expo transpiles `react-native-web` packages by default to enable the use of `react-native` in a browser or Node.js environment.
 - All [Expo packages](https://docs.expo.io/versions/latest/) work in the browser.
 If you experience issues using them in a Node environment, please report them here: [Expo issues](https://github.com/expo/expo/issues).
 - Most community `react-native-*` packages do not support web, please refer to [reactnative.directory](https://reactnative.directory/?web=true) for a list of web compatible packages.
-- Eject the `pages/_document` component by running `yarn next-expo customize`
+- Eject the `pages/_document` component by running `yarn next-expo customize`.
+- To use fonts and images, see [the Expo docs](https://docs.expo.io/guides/using-nextjs/#image-support).

 ## Deploy your own